edstott/ES-CW1/lab-part-1.md

 4. Log in to the Raspberry Pi
     1. If the Raspberry Pi has finished booting the serial terminal will be blank.
 Press enter to refresh the login prompt.
 The first boot will take a while because the SD Card file system is resized to fill the card.
 The green activity LED will flicker during boot.
     3. Log in with the username `pi` and the password you specified in Raspberry Pi Imager.

+> **Note**
+>
+> The terminal client on your laptop connects to a chip inside the UART cable, which converts USB to UART.
+You don't need to reopen or reconnect the terminal if you reboot or power cycle the Raspberry Pi, as long as you leave the cable plugged in to your computer

 ### 4. Establish communication with your Raspberry Pi (WiFi)